hortibonn/including-unreliable-stakeholder-estimates-of-small-n/README.md

-Because of the Corona pandemic and more importantly the unwillingness of major stakeholder (especially farmers union) having workshops in the usual decision analysis way were not possible.
-Instead we opted to have interviews with stakeholders willing to cooperate.
+Because of the Corona pandemic and more importantly the unwillingness of major stakeholder (especially farmers union) having workshops in the usual decision analysis-way were not possible.
+Instead, we opted to have interviews with stakeholders willing to cooperate.
 These interviews had several caveats: the stakeholders were not properly calibrated, the stakeholders felt extremely uncomfortable to give estimates on these